N1H1L0/.dotfiles/README.md

 ## License

-All of my code in this project is MIT Licensed - see the LICENSE.md file for details.
+All of my code in this project is MIT Licensed - see the LICENSE file for details.
 Any submodules follow their own licensing.

 [dotbot]: https://github.com/anishathalye/dotbot